The Middle Way

 Zhong-Yi, “Middle-Medicine”, also known as Chinese Medicine, is based on this founding principle of balance.
 How to maintain it, and how to regain it.

-It was decided, as a profession, ages ago, that extreme conditions were inherently unstable and unsafe, and that, for these reasons, these situations should be avoided whenever possible.
+It was decided, as a profession, ages ago, that extreme conditions were inherently unstable and unsafe, and that, for these reasons, these situations were to be avoided whenever possible.
 This meant a focus on preventative care – the maintenance and potentiation of health.

 It was understood that, for balance to be maintained, there was a price to be paid, on a daily basis.
 A price, fee, or tax, that – over the years – amounted to a healthy balanced body.
 Or a weakened and diseased one.